Gavril Myasnikov: Political career

-Born in to a working-class family, Gabriel Myasnikov left school at 11, to start work as a mechanic in the Motovilikha arms factory, in the Perm region.
-During the 1905 Revolution, he joined the Socialist Revolutionary Party and was involved in expropriating weapons, and ran combat unit.
+Born in to a working-class family in Chistopol, Russia, Myasnikov left school at the age of 11, to start work as a mechanic in the Motovilikha arms factory, in the Perm region.
+During the 1905 Revolution, he joined the Socialist Revolutionary Party and was involved in expropriating weapons, and ran a combat unit.
 He joined the Bolsheviks in 1906.
 He was arrested that same year and exiled to Eastern Siberia, but escaped in June 1908.
 He was arrested again in 1909 and 1911, but escaped each time.
 Arrested for the fourth time, in Baku in 1913, he spent four years in Oryol Prison.
 He was released during the February Revolution and returned to Motovilikha, where he was elected chairman of the local soviet of workers' and peasant's deputies.

 Myasnikov supervised the execution of Grand Duke Michael Alexandrovich of Russia, younger brother of the deposed Tsar Nicholas II (1918).
 As the representative of the Perm Soviet, he attended a special session of the Ural Soviet on 29 June 1918 under the chairmanship of his close comrade Alexander Beloborodov, where it was unanimously decided by those present that the former Tsar and his family be shot.
 When Myasnikov left Yekaterinburg ahead of the advance of the White Army, he took with him Beloborodov's wife and children at Beloborodov's request, as he feared for the safety of his own family as the Whites advanced on the city.
-Despite these efforts, Beloborodov ultimately lost his family a week later when his wife and three children drowned when a crowded ferry they had boarded to cross the River Vythegda capsized.
+Despite these efforts, Beloborodov ultimately lost his family a week later when his wife and three children drowned when a crowded ferry they had boarded to cross the River Vychegda capsized.
 Beloborodov himself would not learn of this until after he returned to Moscow.